Chart Color Schemes

 Marleston's population is slightly younger than the national pattern

 The median age in Marleston is 36 years, which is slightly below Greater Adelaide's average of 39 and also slightly below Australia's median of 38.
-Compared to Greater Adelaide, Marleston has a higher proportion of residents aged 25-34 (21.4%) but fewer residents aged 5-14 (7.2%).
-This concentration of 25-34 year-olds is significantly above the national average of 14.5%.
-According to the 2021 Census, the proportion of Marleston's population aged 25 to 34 has increased from 20.1% to 21.4%.
-Conversely, the proportion of residents aged 65 to 74 has decreased from 6.8% to 5.8%.
-By 2041, Marleston is projected to experience significant changes in its age distribution.
-Notably, the number of residents aged 25 to 34 is expected to grow by 16%, from 473 to 548 people.
+Compared to Greater Adelaide, Marleston has a higher proportion of residents aged 25-34 (21.3%), but fewer residents aged 5-14 (7.1%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.4%.
+In the 2021 Census, Marleston's population showed an increase in the 25 to 34 age group from 20.1% to 21.3%, and a rise in the 35 to 44 cohort from 16.3% to 17.4%.
+Conversely, the 65 to 74 age group decreased from 6.8% to 5.9%.
+By the year 2041, Marleston's population is projected to experience significant shifts in its age composition, with the 25 to 34 age group expected to grow by 16%, reaching a total of 547 individuals from the current figure of 471.